Signed in as:

 filler@godaddy.com

 I am an enthusiastic chef and writer.
-I find joy in the kitchen, and express myself to others through my cooking and the passion I have for it.
-The next smile earned from a meal well served is what drives me, and gives reason to my best efforts.
+I find joy in the kitchen, and express myself to others through cooking and the passion I have for it.

-Recently I published my first cook book, 'Bistro Essentials', chronicling the classic bistro fare served at Laperaux, my French Bistro in Montgomery County, Maryland.
-My second cookbook is under way, to be called 'Taqueria Essentials'.
+Recently I published my first cook book, 'Bistro Essentials', chronicling the classic bistro fare served at Laperaux French Bistro in Montgomery County, Maryland.
+My second cookbook 'Taqueria Essentials' is under way.

 My particular skill set as a chef is the product of the total of experiences and training absorbed throughout my working life.
-I look forward to tomorrow's lessons, which are future touch stones; guideposts along a heavily traveled career path.
-I hope these words provide an appropriate overview of the chef I am today.
+I look forward to tomorrow's lessons, my future touch stones; and guideposts along a heavily traveled career.

 The word does not come from journey: trip, but from the French journee: day, reflected in the basic sense of the word, a day worker.

 I’ve been a chef for more than thirty five years.
-My culinary experience is expansive, including American regional traditions of Louisiana Acadian-Creole; Mississippi Delta Basin Soul Food; Texas barbeque & wild game; Southwest; and the Mid-Atlantic and New England traditions.
+My culinary experience is expansive, including the American Regional traditions of Louisiana Acadian-Creole; Mississippi Delta Basin Soul Food; Texas barbeque & wild game; Southwest; and the Mid-Atlantic and New England traditions.

-Classic French and Italian cuisines consumed my first decade in the kitchen, and it's these finely-honed, foundational techniques that have grounded my career.
+Classic French and Italian cuisines consumed my first decade in the kitchen, and it's these finely-honed, foundational techniques that have grounded my kitchen work.

-I have always had a love for the interior and border cuisines of Mexico.
-Much of my interest has centered on the expansive and varied dishes served in and around Mexico City, where I lived for a few years, and also include favored dishes and bold flavors influenced by the Mexican tradition on both sides of the Rio Grande.
+I have a love for the interior and border cuisines of Mexico.
+Much of my interest has centered on dishes served where I lived for a few years in and around Mexico City, and also include favored dishes and bold flavors influenced by the Mexican tradition on both sides of the Rio Grande.

 I recently published "Bistro Essentials", featuring classic French bistro fare, and I'm currently working on "Taqueria Essentials", sharing my take on the Mexican culinary tradition.
-"Taqueria Essentials" is the second of a five cookbook series and will be coming out by the end of this year.
+"Taqueria Essentials" is the second of a five cookbook series.

 I'd love to include you in my journey as a chef, and I invite you to share my stories and culinary experience here on Journeymanchef.com.